 See Also: Melvilles

-Shoebox, The – A small bit of terracing found on the far side of the Borough Sports Ground, inhabited by all sorts of wrong’uns, ne’er do well’s and ruffians.
-Also coincidentally where most of us stand to watch home games.
-Known for it’s fruity vocabulary and vast encouragement offered to nearby linespersons regardless of scoreline.
+Shoebox, The – A small bit of terracing and the oldest remaining part of GGL, which used to be found on the far side of the Borough Sports Ground, inhabited by all sorts of wrong’uns, ne’er do well’s and ruffians.
+Also coincidentally where most of us stood to watch home games.
+Was known for it’s wide ranging fruity vocabulary and vast encouragement offered to nearby linespersons regardless of scoreline.
 Now also the subject of a piece of fine art.
-Sadly demolished on 16th June 2021 following the U’s promotion to the Football League.
+Sadly demolished on 16th June 2021 following the U’s promotion to the Football League as it didn’t meet modern safety standards.

 See Also: Back on the Shoebox Terrace Again.

-Slipper – The name given to the kind of food obtainable from a tea bar at a Non-League ground in England, most commonly a hamburger.
+Slipper – The name given to the kind of food obtainable from a tea bar at a football ground in England (but Non-League in particular), most commonly a hamburger.
 Or at least what is supposed to be one.
 So called due to it having the same taste and texture as a slipper, which in the UK is a rubber soled soft shoe worn around the house by elderly persons.
+Believe it or not, there is such a thing as a ‘good’ slipper.

 See Also: (1)Sutton.
 (2)Sutton United FC

 Southampton Steve – Regular Gandermonium travel member and occasional contributor.
-As his name suggests, he is Saints fan living locally who originally came to a game in 2014 to swap Panini stickers with Taz and a few others, got pissed and er….never really left!
+As his name suggests, he is Saints fan living locally who originally came to a game in 2014 simply to swap Panini stickers with Taz and a few others, got pissed and er….never really left!
+Now awayday regular and Season ticket holder.
 Also helped create the version 3.0 site you are now reading.

 See Also: FA Trophy